The Death of Sleep: Plot summary

-She decided to move on with her life and relearn medicine, due to the new techniques which she did not know, so she returned to her old university, and starts again.
-She also falls in love, and moves in, with 'Tee', a technician who was also behind the times due to stasis, who was depressed due to his then advanced developments having been made obsolete in the 12 years he missed.
-Lunzie qualifies again, and receives an invitation from her now-extended family (she has great-grand children), along with her daughter, Fiona, who she thought killed in an act of piracy.
-She takes a position on a space cruise liner, and sets of for Alpha Centauri.
-Unfortunately, disaster strikes again when the ship's engines fail, and they're dragged into orbit around the nearby gas giant.
+She decides to move on with her life and relearn medicine due to the new techniques which she did not know, so she returns to her old university and starts again.
+She also falls in love and moves in with 'Tee', a technician who was also behind the times due to stasis and who was depressed due to his then advanced developments having been made obsolete in the 12 years he missed.
+Lunzie qualifies again, and receives an invitation from her now-extended family (she has great-grandchildren), along with her daughter, Fiona, who she thought was killed in an act of piracy.
+She takes a position on a space cruise liner, and sets of for Alpha Centauri, but a disaster strikes again when the ship's engines fail, and they're dragged into orbit around the nearby gas giant.
 The passengers escape in pods, leaving many of the crew and Lunzie herself.
-Lunzie's injured by a door, and is put into coldsleep once again.
+Lunzie's injured by a door, and is put into cold sleep once again.

 When she wakes up 12 years have passed, and 'Tee' has spent most of it looking for her, signing up with the FSP fleet.
-However, their reunion is marred by his having moved on from her, and started a new relationship, however, they part ways as friends, and Lunzie finally gets to meet her even larger family on Alpha Centauri.
+Their reunion is marred by his having moved on from her, and started a new relationship, but they part ways as friends, and Lunzie finally gets to meet her even larger family on Alpha Centauri.
 They are delighted to meet her, but she finds them hide-bound and dull, living on a planet that is over populated and heavily polluted.
 The only one that she can truly relate to is Lorna, who is very similar to Fiona, and who shares their 'itchy feet'.
 Because of this, Lunzie gives her some of her 62 years worth of salary, to use to get off planet.
-Lunzie must now leave, but before she does, the captain of her rescuing ship invites her out to dinner, partly out of friendship, but also to use here as a cover for getting close to some of the 'planet pirates', groups of people who illegally colonise planets.
+Lunzie must now leave, but before she does, the captain of her rescuing ship invites her out to dinner, partly out of friendship, but also to use her as a cover for getting close to some of the 'planet pirates', groups of people who illegally colonise planets.
 He gets a call from his source, and goes to meet him, but one of the waiters attacks them; they win the fight, but the source is dead, and their cover blown.